 Why Stockspot invests in gold

-Increasing our gold allocation
+Increasing our gold allocation in 2017

 In late 2017 we increased the GOLD ETF allocation from 10% to 12.3% for all client portfolios because we identified the need for more exposure.
 The negative correlation between shares and bonds had weakened, which meant that bonds wouldn’t provide as much of a cushion in a share market correction scenario.

 Increasing our allocation to defensive assets in 2017 helped protect clients from 50% to 80% of the market falls in March 2020 and the gold allocation has generated much of the outperformance compared to similar funds.

 In today’s environment of artificially low interest rates, gold is likely to provide better portfolio diversification compared to government bonds if there is rising inflation.

 In the event of deflation or a domestic shock, gold doesn’t have the risk of a country not honouring it’s debt (sovereign credit risk) and gold isn’t limited by zero interest rates like government bonds, so will also provide better portfolio protection.